chocolatey/docs/input/docs/Features/Paid/FeaturesSynchronize.md

 Synchronize with Programs and Features

 - Chocolatey for Business - any Chocolatey command will trigger synchronization
-- Synchronizes state between Chocoaltey and Programs and Features
+- Synchronizes state between Chocolatey and Programs and Features
 - Currently supports manual software removals
 - Adding upgrade tracking